 These birds of Australia are usually found in pairs or small groups in rainforests or woodlands.
 They feed on fruits, seeds, flowers, and insects.

 Their call is high-pitched and sounds like kreee-kreee-kreee.
-Their eggs are white with brown speckles and take about 27 days to hatch.
+Their white eggs with brown speckles take about 27 days to hatch.

 10. Black Swan